 I sat in a chair opposite her bed.
 The lights were dim.
 She had pulled a sheet over herself as she chatted with me.

 Related reading: The trick to a happy, joyful marriage

 Both of us were soon chatting about our younger times.
 She told me about a male stripper invited to her bachelorette party.
 I related the time I was caught stealing porn from a street shop.
 Inhibitions were melting along with the lone candle in a corner of the room.

 After a while, I rose and sat close to her with the pretext of stretching my numbing legs.
 Her satin and silk were less than an arm’s length away.
 I wished, oh, how I wished her to just drop me one subtle hint for me to shed the last shell of control!

 “I am feeling really sleepy now.”
 She got down from the bed.
 “We have to cover a lot of distance tomorrow.”
 I was dumbfounded.
 “More tomorrow?”

 I left her room after muttering a few inanities.
-Next day was as uneventful as the first, only that I was not trying anymore.
-Come evening, I excused myself citing an emergency, but arranged for my regular office car to drop her to airport.
+The next day was as uneventful as the first, only that I was not trying anymore.
+Come evening, I excused myself citing an emergency but arranged for my regular office car to drop her at the airport.